liorokman/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 In some cases deploying a single container with all the tasks is not optimal and not always possible.
 Kubernetes is not aware of these tasks, and doesn't monitor them for failure, and is not able to manage the resources (cgroups) for each of them.
 By separating the different tasks to their own containers, the application is able to leverage Kubernetes to monitor the tasks.
 The current `Burstable` QoS implementation requires the pod to either not limit each individual container at all, or micro-manage the resources allocated to each and every container.

-This proposal suggests a middle ground, and suggests to make it possible to describe to Kubernetes how to limit the resource consumption of multiple containers in the pod at once, on the Pod level, instead of trying to micro-manage the resource limits on the container level.
+This proposal suggests a middle ground, and suggests a way to make it possible to describe to Kubernetes how to limit the resource consumption of multiple containers in the pod at once, on the Pod level, instead of trying to micro-manage the resource limits on the container level.
 For workloads where the work performed is burstable, this proposal would make it easier to allow the low-level mechanisms available in the underlying operating-system to manage the resources required for the task.

 ### Goals

 This proposal aims to:

-*.
-Allow a `Burstable` pod to define that memory and CPU resource limits should be set on the level of the Pod.
+*  Allow a `Burstable` pod to define that memory and CPU resource limits should be set on the level of the Pod.
-*.
-Prevent the developer from having to micro-manage the memory and CPU resource assignments for different containers in the same pod.
+*  Prevent the developer from having to micro-manage the memory and CPU resource assignments for different containers in the same pod.
-*.
-Keep the current `Burstable` behavior as the default.
+*  Keep the current `Burstable` behavior as the default.

 ### Non-Goals

-*.
-Providing a general-purpose interface to the full range of possible resource management provided by the Linux cgroup hierarchy.
+*  Providing a general-purpose interface to the full range of possible resource management provided by the Linux cgroup hierarchy.

 ## Proposal